Started May, 2015.

 Wind 10MPH < 270°, 1000 yds; Come Up moa*: U30.50, Windage moa*;

-above with AB Mobile data below.
-The AB Mobile app allows for
+with AB Mobile data below.
+The AB Mobile app allows for selecting

-selecting wind by the O'Clock method, and I found it easier to plot
+wind by the O'Clock method, and I found it easier to plot using the

 but I don't see where the differences he referrs to should be